-To reduce the size of the new Pi Zero barcode scanner we decided to reverse engineer the barcode scanners interface board to make it much smaller and we did this by using a high resolution scan of the single sided interface board and traced each track between the flat connecting cable and the output pins on the base of the unit.
+To reduce the size of the new Pi Zero barcode scanner we decided to reverse engineer the barcode scanners interface board to make it much smaller and we did this by using a high-resolution scan of the single-sided interface board and tracing each track between the flat connecting cable and the output pins on the base of the unit.
 We also used our logic analyser to monitor the UART outputs to see how the data was formatted.
 The scanner returns a string of characters followed by a return character for each successful scan.

 Tracing the connections on the barcode scanner interface PCB.

-Data captures from the UART pins on the barcode scanner.
+Data capture from the UART pins on the barcode scanner.

 The interface and power board will connect to the laser module PCB via the original flat cable.